baharmon/xyz-pages/content/_index.md

 ![Rosedown Landscape](rosedown-landscape.jpg)

-Welcome to the **XYZ Point Cloud Repository**, a collection of point clouds from laser scanning and photogrammetry by Louisiana State University's
+Welcome to the **XYZ Point Cloud Repository**, a collection of point clouds from laser scanning, photogrammetry, and neural radiance fields by Louisiana State University's
 [College of Art and Design](https://design.lsu.edu/).

+&nbsp;

 {{< expandable label="Rosedown" level="2" >}}